 In the Maasai language, Serengeti means "endless plain," a fitting name for this massive expanse of grasslands and forests.
-If you imagine the iconic image of safari—dry, tall grasses waving beneath a blazing bright sun as predators stalk unsuspecting prey—the backdrop you’re picturing is almost certainly the Serengeti.
+If you imagine the iconic image of an African safari—dry, tall grasses waving beneath a blazing bright sun as predators stalk unsuspecting prey—the backdrop you’re picturing is almost certainly the Serengeti.

 Established in 1951, the park is nearly as large as the state of Connecticut, making it the largest national park in Tanzania (not to mention its best known).